Christ the King Catholic Church

-Christ The King Catholic Church, also Christ The King Church, is the parish church of Christ The King Catholic Parish in the city of Kampala, the capital and largest city of Uganda.
+Christ The King Catholic Church, also Christ The King Church, is the parish church of Christ The King Catholic Parish in Kampala, the capital and largest city of Uganda.

 Location

 The church is located at the junction of Colville Street and Kimathi Avenue, on Nakasero Hill, in the Central Division of Kampala.
 The church property is bounded by Portal Avenue to the south.
 The coordinates of the church are 0°18'52.0"N, 32°35'04.0"E (Latitude:0.314444; Longitude:32.584444).

 Overview

 The church serves Christ The King Catholic Parish, which covers Nakasero, Kololo, and Old Kampala.
 Many worshippers, however, come from other parts of the city and surrounding neighborhoods to pray at this location.
 As of September 2016, the seating capacity inside the church was about 600.
 Because of the size of the congregation, there is insufficient space inside the church to accommodate all the worshippers.
-During mass and other large events, tents are erected outside the church where worshippers follow the proceedings on loud speakers.
+During mass and other large events, tents are erected outside the church where worshippers follow the proceedings on loudspeakers.